cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Study](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Study.webp)

 The air in the study was heavy with dust and disuse.
-Holmes lifted a seemingly innocent supply ledger.
+Holmes lifted the supply ledger, its pages dog-eared from frequent checking.
 "Curious.
 These numbers don't align with standard military provisions.
 Your son was tracking something far more significant, Lady Blackwood."

 Holmes moved with quiet precision, his sharp gaze sweeping the room before he crouched near the floor, fingers tracing faint scratches where the missing chest had once stood.